gasparian/PicsArtHack-binary-segmentation/README.md

 This script reads all the data inside `-p` folder: both pictures and videos.

 ### 4. Porting model to IOS device
 Finally, we can convert trained mobilenetV2 model with CoreML to make inference on the IOS devices.
+The pipeline is simple: torch --> ONNX --> CoreML.
 To make this happen, don't keep encoder layers separatly inside the model class - use them in forward pass.
-Also, with the certain versions of torch, onnx and coreml (see `requirements.txt`), you can't convert upsampling / interpolation layers.
+Also, with the certain versions of torch, onnx and coreml (see `requirements.txt`), you can't convert upsampling / interpolation layers (so place them outside the model, as post-processing step).
 Hope it will be fixed in the future releases.

 ```
 python3 CoreML_convert.py --tmp_onnx ./models/tmp.onnx  --weights_path ./models/mobilenetV2_model/mobilenetV2_model_checkpoint_metric.pth